 Endo and other pain pill manufacturers have argued that their products' new formulations were done to enhance its safety.
 Before these changes came into effect, opioid analgesics were-and to some extent remain-"at the center of a major public health crisis of addiction, misuse, abuse, overdose, and death," Endo wrote, quoting FDA's own Risk Evaluation and Mitigation Strategies (REMS) document on opioid drugs.
 Endo further quoted abuse statistics showing that opioid abuse had increase nationwide from approximately 628,000 in 1990 to nearly 2.4 million in 2004-a trend that has only continued to rise, it said.

-The company also pointed to a legislative directive passed by Congress, which encouraged the development of drugs with abuse-resistant characteristics by companies, as well as the expedited filing and review of these drugs by FDA.
+The company also pointed to a legislative directive passed by Congress, which encouraged the development of drugs with abuse-resistant characteristics by companies, as well as the expedited filing and r

 The problem for Endo is thus: Before it had received FDA approval for its crush-resistant formulation or discontinued the same, FDA received two abbreviated new drug applications (ANDAs) for generic versions of Opana ER from Actavis and Impax Laboratories.
 These drugs do not have crush-resistant qualities.